Software Defined Receiver

 from launch, but was fixed quickly with Preview 27).
 Older versions are not archived on the web site.

-But overall this is a very easy to use program and we liked it.
+But overall this is a very easy to use SIMPLE program and we liked it.

 Hopefully improvements will continue.
 A most worthy program, excellent